 The MOF reconstruction is also typically implemented as a nested dissection method where materials are carved off from a cell sequentially thereby making it an order-dependent problem.
 However, it is possible to combinatorially determine the correct sequence of material reconstructions in MOF by reconstructing with all possible sequences and choosing the sequence which leads to the least discrepancy between the reconstruction and specified centroids.
-Although the number of possible sequences grows as the factorial of the number of materials, the computational overhead of this approach is tolerable as each cell contains only a small number of materials for most problems.
-Also, more complex configurations such as 4 materials coming together at a point can be reconstructed by recursively reconstructing the interface between groups of materials first and then resolving the interfaces between materials in each group.
-Again, due to the small number of materials in a cell, this does not impose a significant computational penalty.
+More complex configurations such as 4 materials coming together at a point can be reconstructed by recursively reconstructing the interface between groups of materials first and then resolving the interfaces between materials in each group.
+Since the number of materials in a cell is typically small, this does not impose a significant computational penalty.
 Such a technique has proved very effective in accurately reconstructing multi-material interfaces.